-Susan Ibale joined DefendDefenders as the Executive Assistant in August 2018.
-Ibale has over four years of human rights and development experience from Uganda, and is a passionate human rights advocate.
-She particularly has experience from promoting women rights, notably related to gender based violence (GBV) and elimination of mother-to-child transmission of HIV.
+Susan joined DefendDefenders as the Executive Assistant in August 2018.
+She has over four years of human rights and development experience in Uganda, and is a passionate human rights advocate.
+She particularly has experience in promoting women’s rights, notably related to gender based violence (GBV) and elimination of mother-to-child transmission of HIV.

-Mr. Ambrose Katwesigye has been working with DefendDefenders as driver and messenger since early 2007.
+Ambrose has been working with DefendDefenders as a driver and messenger since early 2007.
 Ambrose has successfully completed Secondary School in Uganda and since then worked as a driver for several companies.
-At DefendDefenders, he is responsible for running logistical errands, coordinating the transport of staff members and maintenance of the office vehicles.
+At DefendDefenders, he is responsible for running logistical errands, coordinating the transport of staff members, and maintenance of the office vehicles.

-Mr. Majid Maali joined DefendDefenders as Security Management Officer in February 2013.
+Majid joined DefendDefenders as a Security Management Officer in February 2013.
 Before joining DefendDefenders, Majid worked at Sudan Social Development Organization (SUDO), where he created an access to justice network that provided free legal aid for internally displaced persons, students, women and other vulnerable groups.

 SUDO ran community centres for IDPs from Darfur before the government banned the organisation in retaliation for the International Criminal Court arrest warrant against President Al-Bashir.
 Majid continued his career as a human rights lawyer at the African Centre for Justice and Peace Studies, which is a Sudanese human rights NGO in exile and a former protective fellow at the Center for Applied Human Rights at the University of the York.
 Majid holds a Bachelor’s degree in Law from Al-Neelain University in Sudan.
 He is fluent in Arabic and English.